Liftric/KVault/README.md

-# KeychainWrapper
+# KVault

-iOS key-value keychain wrapper for Kotlin Multiplatform projects.
+Secure key-value store for Kotlin Multiplatform projects.

 ## How-to

 ### Instantiating

 You can create an instance by using the singleton method.
 The singleton sets the service name (Used to identify keychain entries) to your main bundle identifier.
-In case that it can't retrieve the identifier it will be set to `com.liftric.KeychainWrapper`.
+In case that it can't retrieve the identifier it will be set to `com.liftric.KVault`.
 The access group (Identifier used to share keychains between apps) will be set to null.

 ```kotlin
   val keychainWrapper = KeychainWrapper.shared()